 One of the best things you can do for your retail business - especially if you are a luxury retailer - is to have a weekly meeting with your crew.
-An employee meeting an hour before your store opens lets you share information, give updates and focus everyone on sales.
-You can click the picture above to watch a video on this topic or go here.
+An employee meeting an hour before your store opens lets you share information, give updates, and focus everyone on sales.

-1. Begin by introducing everyone and reviewing positives.
+1. Begin by introducing everyone and reviewing the positives.

-a.
-One of my favorites is to ask each person a question.
+• One of my favorites is to ask each person a question.
 Favorite movie?
-Better to be naughty or nice and why?
+Best vacation ever?
+Can you tell us two truths and a lie?
 You get the idea - get a laugh and breed familiarity among staff who may not work together.

 2. Any changes to policies and procedures?

-3. Pick a product and go in detail over product knowledge.
+3. Pick a product and go into detail about product knowledge.

-b.
-Ask each person for a specific feature and a benefit.
-This is important because employees often focus only on what they think is important when customers come up with all kinds of reasons to choose an item.
+• Ask each person for a specific feature and a benefit.
+This is important because employees often focus only on what they think is important when customers come up with various reasons to choose an item.

-c.
-Consider a written ten-question quiz to make sure they understand key points.
+• Consider a written 10-question quiz to make sure they understand key points.